facebookresearch/habitat-challenge/README.md

 Valid challenge phases are `habitat19-{rgb, rgbd}-{val, test-std, test-ch}`.

 Note: Your agent will be evaluated on 1000 episodes and will have a total available time of 30mins to finish.
 Your submissions will be evaluated on AWS EC2 p2.xlarge instance which has a Tesla K80 GPU (12 GB Memory), 4 CPU cores, and 61 GB RAM.
+If you need more time/resources for evaluation of your submission please get in touch.

 ### Starter code and Training